Nib: Fine 14k Gold, USA #5 (1945 nib)

-Parker Vacumatic c1943 Silver Pearl Celluloid with Nickel Plated Trim / Blue diamond clip / Made in USA Length Capped 11.8 cm
+Parker Vacumatic, 3rd generation, c1946 Silver Pearl Celluloid with Nickel Plated Trim / Blue diamond clip / Made in USA with chevron cap band.
+Plastic plunger Vacumatic filling system.
+Length Capped 11.8 cm

 *Ads not included, please email me for availability & prices